eliaskosunen/scnlib/README.md

 ### User types

-To make your own type usable with `scnlib`, you can specialize the struct template `value_scanner`.
+To make your own type usable with `scnlib`, you can specialize the struct template `scanner`.

 ```cpp
 struct my_type {